 Every Community Plumbing Challenge (CPC) is designed to create unique opportunities for water professionals to gain experience and to learn new skills by working directly with international peers and industry experts.

-Our pilot Navajo Nation project – the first CPC to be presented in the United States – assembled an international, multi-disciplined team of skilled tradespeople, primarily from Plumbing backgrounds but also from Electrical, plus other engineering and construction backgrounds.
+Our Navajo Mountain project assembled a multi-disciplined team of skilled tradespeople from across the United States.
+Volunteers came primarily from Plumbing backgrounds, plus other engineering and construction backgrounds.

 We thank the following volunteers for their efforts and energy over the course of the project: